Mael000/blog/blog/youtube-search-dotnet/article.md

 ## Wrapping up

 Here I searched for content on YouTube using .NET Core 3.
-Just remember that the result data are about the search preview, so the description and the images are not the same that you would retrieve by analysing the detail of a single video.
+Just remember that the result data are about the search preview, so the description and the images are not the same that you would retrieve by analyzing the detail of a single video.
 For example, the description field here is a shortened version of the real description of the video.
 You will see how to get those details in a separate article.